 Opportunity

-Estimates show that one third of food produced in Kenya is wasted due to a range of supply chain Globally, food loss and waste accounts for more than 6% of global greenhouse gas emissions.
+FAO estimates show that that one-third of food produced around the world is wasted due to a range of supply-chain issues.
+Globally, food loss and waste accounts for more than 6% of global greenhouse gas emissions.

-The program asks how we can reduce food loss and waste with dual-impact actions to address climate change and improve low income nutrition.
+The program is using design thinking to address these challenges by asking, “How might we reduce food loss and waste with dual-impact actions to address climate change and improve low income nutrition?”

 Strategy

-NutriSave, is a three-year program, that aims to identify, validate, design, and rapidly pilot innovative solutions that redirect excess fruits and vegetables to markets serving low-income consumers in Kenya by employing research and human-centered design (HCD) processes and working with stakeholders across the fruit and vegetable ecosystem.
+NutriSave is a three-year program that aims to identify, validate, design, and rapidly pilot innovative solutions that redirect excess fruits and vegetables to markets serving low-income consumers in Kenya.
+It employs research and human-centered design (HCD) processes, working with stakeholders across the fruit-and-vegetable ecosystem.

 The project timeline includes an exploratory phase and market analysis in year 1, followed by research and proof-of-concept testing in year 2.
 The collective goal is to scale the most effective concepts in year 3, with the intended outcome of improved access to affordable and nutritious fruits and vegetables by low-income consumers, particularly women.